Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam

-Over the past decade, a large number of interferometric and single-dish radio telescopes are currently conducting, and will continue to carry out, 21-cm intensity-mapping observations, including CHIME (Canadian Hydrogen Intensity Mapping Experiment) \citep{2023ApJ...947...16A,2022ApJS..261...29C}, Tianlai \citep{2011SSPMA..41.1358C,2015ApJ...798...40X,2021MNRAS.506.3455W,2022MNRAS.517.4637P}, BINGO (Baryon acoustic oscillations In Neutral Gas Observations) \citep{2013MNRAS.434.1239B,2022BINGO}, MeerKAT (the South African SKA Pathfinder) \citep{2016mks..confE..32S,2021MNRAS.505.3698W}, HIRAX (the Hydrogen Intensity and Real-time Analysis eXperiment) \citep{2016SPIE.9906E..5XN}, and the SKA (Square Kilometre Array) \citep{2015aska.confE..19S}.
+Over the past decade, a large number of interferometric and single-dish radio telescopes have been conducting, and will continue to carry out, 21-cm intensity mapping observations, including CHIME (Canadian Hydrogen Intensity Mapping Experiment) \citep{2023ApJ...947...16A,2022ApJS..261...29C}, Tianlai \citep{2011SSPMA..41.1358C,2015ApJ...798...40X,2021MNRAS.506.3455W,2022MNRAS.517.4637P}, BINGO (baryon acoustic oscillations in neutral gas observations) \citep{2013MNRAS.434.1239B,2022BINGO}, MeerKAT (the South African Square Kilometre Array Pathfinder) \citep{2016mks..confE..32S,2021MNRAS.505.3698W}, HIRAX (the Hydrogen Intensity and Real-Time Analysis Experiment) \citep{2016SPIE.9906E..5XN}, and the SKA (Square Kilometre Array) \citep{2015aska.confE..19S}.
 A series of pioneering experiments have demonstrated the viability of 21-cm intensity mapping at low redshift.
 The first detections of cosmological 21-cm fluctuations were obtained through cross-correlation of Green Bank Telescope intensity maps with galaxy redshift surveys \cite{2010Natur.466..463C, 2013ApJ...763L..20M, 2022MNRAS.510.3495W}, followed by similar measurements using the Parkes telescope\cite{2018MNRAS.476.3382A}.
 The CHIME achieved the first interferometric detection of the 21-cm signal, reporting a statistically significant cross-correlation with eBOSS tracers\cite{2023ApJ...947...16A}.
-More recently, a pilot intensity mapping survey with the MeerKAT array has produced the first high-significance detection of post-reionization HI signal, measured via cross-correlation with the WiggleZ galaxy survey at $0.4 < z < 0.459$ \cite{2023MNRAS.518.6262C}.
-This represents the first practical demonstration of the multi-dish autocorrelation intensity mapping technique for cosmology and an important step toward a direct measurement of the HI auto-power spectrum, with deep MeerKAT observations already beginning to place upper limits on this quantity \cite{2025MNRAS.541..476M}.
+More recently, a pilot intensity mapping survey with the MeerKAT array has produced the first high-significance detection of postreionization HI signal, measured via cross-correlation with the WiggleZ galaxy survey at $0.4 < z < 0.459$ \cite{2023MNRAS.518.6262C}.
+This represents the first practical demonstration of the multidish autocorrelation intensity mapping technique for cosmology and an important step toward a direct measurement of the HI autopower spectrum, with deep MeerKAT observations already beginning to place upper limits on this quantity \cite{2025MNRAS.541..476M}.
 These results mark the transition of low-redshift 21-cm cosmology from proof-of-concept studies toward statistically robust detections, establishing the groundwork for future measurements of cosmology.